jbrooks94/basic-yac-expectation-model/README.md

-# YAC Over Expecation Using R, SQL, and Excel
+# YAC Over Expectation Using R, SQL, and Excel

 These are the materials for my basic yards after catch over expectation model using 2021 NFL regular season data.